NicholasSynovic/nicholassynovic.github.io/content/summaries/efficient-computer-vision-for-embedded-systems.md

 Researchers participate to develop and formalize techniques for running machine learning on the edge.
-This could be designing new hardware to accelerate CV models and/or validating optimization and software techniques developign new CV models.
+This could be designing new hardware to accelerate CV models and/or validating optimization and software techniques developing new CV models.
 Additionally, this challenge encourages the discovery of new research topics to pursue.